DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   which got error interrupt to the application, so that application can reset that particular queue pair.

-* security: Hide structure ``rte_security_session`` and expose an opaque pointer for the private data to the application which can be attached to the packet while enqueuing.

 * raw/dpaa2_cmdif: The ``dpaa2_cmdif`` rawdev driver will be deprecated
   in DPDK 22.11, as it is no longer in use, no active user known.